Beginner

 Key Takeaways

-• KAST is better suited for everyday spending thanks to higher cashback, free cards, and simpler, more predictable fees.
+• KAST is better suited for everyday transactions thanks to higher cashback, free cards, and simpler, more predictable fees.

 • RedotPay’s main strength is its high card and ATM limits, which matter most if you regularly move large amounts of cash.